Maurice de Rohan International Scholarship

 will be entered into.

-Applications open 1 January and close 15 April.
+Round 1 applications open 1 January and close 15 April

 Applicants will need to gain the support of their Supervisor and REPL (or equivalent), who can complete the required information using the Academic recommendation form.